-Technological advancements have made great strides in the energy industry – including the emergence of telemedicine and remote paramedics.
-Now, offshore workers are able to have immediate access to medical care.
-In addition to saving lives of employees, remote paramedics can help reduce overall downtime and unnecessary emergency transports, saving your company time and money.
+Advancements in technology have revolutionized entire areas of the energy industry – especially with respect to medical care.
+The emergence of telemedicine and remote paramedics means that offshore workers are now able to have immediate access to medical care and remote consultation.
+In addition to saving lives of employees, remote paramedics can help reduce overall downtime and unnecessary emergency transports, saving companies time and money.

 Saving Lives and Reducing Emergency Transports